MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/helpfiles.md

 ---
 # Example 2.3: Creation of module help

-Generating help of a Macro Module is part of the video about Macro Modules from [Example 2: Creation of Global Macro Modules](/tutorials/basicmechanisms/macromodules/globalmacromodules)
+Generating help of a Macro module is part of the video about Macro modules from [Example 2: Creation of Global Macro modules](/tutorials/basicmechanisms/macromodules/globalmacromodules)
 {{< youtube "M4HnA0d1V5k">}}

 ## Introduction